Robotic surgery

 Robotic surgery or robot-assisted surgery is any type of surgical procedure that is performed with the use of robotic systems.
 Robotically assisted surgery was developed with the primary goal of overcoming the limitations of pre-existing minimally invasive surgical procedures, alongside enhancing the capabilities (for example, increasing their work precision) of surgeons performing open surgeries.

-In the case of robotically assisted minimally-invasive surgery, instead of the surgeon manually moving the surgical instruments, he uses one of two methods to perform dissection, hemostasis, and resection: either a remote manipulator or a computer control system.
+In robotically assisted minimally-invasive surgery, the surgeon uses either a remote manipulator or a computer control system to perform dissection, hemostasis, and resection.